wxGlade/wxGlade/sphinx/custom_widgets.rst

    self.matplotlib_canvas.draw()

-This example shows how to use the wxGlade Custom Widget |custom| to include a matplotlib canvas in your application:
+This example shows how to use the wxGlade CustomWidget |custom| to include a matplotlib canvas in your application:

 .. |matplotlib_class| image:: images/matplotlib_class.png
    :width: 460